Improve Health and Treat Illness with Qigong

-There are no cures for Parkinson’s Disease or even treatments to slow its progression.
-There are only treatments that can produce symptomatic relief.
-So, there is a need to discover new and different treatments.
-Mindfulness training has been found to improve the psychological symptoms and the quality of life with PD patients.
 Tai Chi and Qigong are ancient mindfulness practices involving slow prescribed movements.
-They are gentle and completely safe, can be used with the elderly and sickly, is inexpensive to administer, can be performed in groups or alone, at home or in a facility or even public park, and can be quickly learned.
-In addition, it can also be practiced in social groups without professional supervision.
+They are gentle and completely safe, can be used with the elderly and sickly, are inexpensive to administer, can be performed in groups or alone, at home or in a facility or even public park, and can be quickly learned.
+In addition, they can also be practiced in social groups without professional supervision.
 This can make it fun, improving the likelihood of long-term engagement in the practice.
-In addition, Qigong has been shown to improve the symptoms of Parkinson’s Disease.
-Hence, Tai Chi and Qigong may be an excellent treatment for the symptoms of Parkinson’s Disease.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Toneti, B. F., Barbosa, R., Mano, L. Y., Sawada, L. O., Oliveira, I. G., & Sawada, N. O. (2020).
 Benefits of Qigong as an integrative and complementary practice for health: a systematic review.
 Revista latino-americana de enfermagem, 28, e3317. https://doi.org/10.1590/1518-8345.3718.3317